The64thGamer/cheeseepedia/content/wiki/Kent, WA (25817 104th Ave).md

 !Removed
 !Notes
 |-
-|
+|Studio C (1997) (Studio C Alpha)
 |1998
 |Still in use
 |First Studio C in Washington state.
 |}

 ## History ##
-Kent opened in 1998 (month and day unknown) with a  stage and the  remodel.
+Kent opened in 1998 (month and day unknown) with a Studio C (1997) (Studio C Alpha) stage and the [Phase 2]({{< ref "wiki/Phase 2 (1997).md" >}}) remodel.
 Unfortunately, information on Kent in general is scarce, despite still being open.
-Between 2008 and 2010, Kent received the 2005 update to the [2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative]({{< ref "wiki/2003 'Cool Chuck' Reconfiguration  Major Remodel Initiative.md" >}}), which involved removing all 90s decor for new decor, tearing down showroom walls in balcony seating, adding purple walls, and changed the exterior.
+Between 2008 and 2010, Kent received the 2005 update to the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative, which involved removing all 90s decor for new decor, tearing down showroom walls in balcony seating, adding purple walls, and changed the exterior.
 Around the mid-late 2010s, the [Skytubes]({{< ref "wiki/Skytubes.md" >}}) were thrown out.
 As of July 2023, Kent remains like this.

 ## Animatronics ##
 {| class='wikitable'